My Photography & Travel Guide to Big Sur, California

 What is the best month to visit Big Sur?

 The best times to visit are late Spring and early Fall.
-The weather is great and the crowds have died down.
-I would highly recommend a minimum of two nights.
+The weather is great, and the crowds have died down.
+I highly recommend staying at least two nights.

 How To Get To Big Sur?

-However, our adventure began before reaching Big Sur.
-About 2 weeks before our visit, we received an email from our hotel saying that the bridges on the north and south coast had been washed out because of severe flooding.
-So they proposed an incredible solution.
+However, our adventure began before we reached Big Sur.
+About two weeks before our visit, our hotel emailed us to say that the bridges on the north and south coasts had been washed out due to severe flooding.
+So, they proposed an incredible solution.

 They had arranged for guests to park at Monterey Aiport and come to the hotel via Helicopter for just $100 per person.
 Yes, please sign me up!!
 It was my first time in a helicopter and to be able to fly down the California Coastline was just icing on the cake.